for Health Care Providers

 Q: The Informed Consent Handbook (VHA Handbook 1004.01) states that consent does not need to obtained in emergency situations if immediate medical care is necessary to preserve life or avert serious impairment of the health of the patient or others.
 Does this mean that the patient's consent isn't needed for HIV testing if a provider is exposed?

-There are no Federal regulatory mandates or VACO policies that require signature consent for testing of source patients or employees after an occupational exposure.
-VACO policy is that verbal informed consent with documentation in the medical record is sufficient for either source patients or employees.
+There are no Federal regulatory mandates or VA policies that require signature consent for testing of source patients or employees after an occupational exposure.
+VA policy is that verbal informed consent is sufficient for either source patients or employees.